 Upon inspecting the jaws, I was literally greeted by a “toothless grin”.
 Almost all the vertical serrations were flattened out, meaning that I could no longer use them to remove stuck screws.
 That is how I learned that the Engineer PZ-58 screw extractor pliers are not meant for rough and crude work.

-The vertical serrations on screw extractor pliers is that they are only useful when the vertical serrations are in good shape.
+The thing with screw extractor pliers is that they are only useful when the vertical serrations are in good shape.
 When they are flattened out, they do not provide a strong grip and thus cannot extract screws anymore.

 For removing heavy-duty screws, I have the new Knipex TwinGrips pliers.
 They are the new badass screw extractors in the block and they work better on bigger screws.